MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/overview-new-outlook.md

 ## Feature comparison

 Find out what new Outlook features are available, partially available, not supported, under investigation, or upcoming in new Outlook.
-Compare the list with what currently exists in the classic Outlook experience.
+You can compare the list with what currently exists in the classic Outlook experience.

 Check out [New and classic Outlook for Windows feature comparison](https://support.microsoft.com/office/de453583-1e76-48bf-975a-2e9cd2ee16dd?OCID=Learn_Admin_Overview).